IcedLemonTea0/Exploratory-Analysis-National-Center-for-Health-Statistics-1999-2016-/README.md

 	* Seaborn --> Better version of Matplotlib

 In this analysis I will present the findings using **data visualitions** followed by **thorough explanation** after each section.
-Furthermore, I will briefly explain the codes - as need be - to simplify and avoid any confusions for the readers.

 ## **Datasets**
 The main datasets for this analysis report are from **NCHS's** (National Center for Health Statistics).